Bushra-B/Learning-Journal/README.md

 # Welcome to my learning journal.
 ----------------------------------
-**I am Bushra.
+**Hi!
+I am Bushra.
-I'm a constant learner so I keep this learning journal where I explain why continouse learning and *growth mindset* is important and to remind myself to stay in that mindset.**
+I like to keep learning new stuff and challenging myself so I keep this learning journal where I explain why continouse learning and *growth mindset* is important and to remind myself to stay in that mindset.
+Hope you enjoy it!**

 ## Growth Mindset:
 To me, *growth mindset* is about the internal beliefs that orient my behaviour toward learning and trying to expand my potential and be the best version of myself.